 Clanchy said: “I was very surprised to be awarded an MBE, but also very pleased.
 MBEs are for service, and I like to think this one honours my work in schools and so the importance of literature in schools.”

-Clanchy, a writer of fiction, poetry and drama, was appointed as a Creative Writing tutor at the University of Reading in January 2018, alongside fellow author Shelley Harris.
+Clanchy, a writer of fiction, poetry and drama, was appointed as a Creative Writing lecturer at the University of Reading in January 2018, alongside fellow author Shelley Harris.

 They join a long list of authors also teaching at the University, including Dr Conor Carville and Professor Peter Robinson in the Department of English Literature.

 Creative writing courses are suitable for students who aim to be writers, as well as those who simply want to learn about the literature they enjoy reading from a new perspective.

 The University of Reading offers a number of flexible creative writing course options.
 Current English students can choose to make it a significant part of the studies by taking the Creative Writing Pathway alongside their other modules, or alternatively take just one or two creative modules.
 The courses are available to students in each of the three years of their degree, while they can also choose to do their dissertation as a creative project.

 For more information, visit the University's Creative Writing web page.